tyler43636/imager/readme.md

 To get Imager ready for use in your project, take the usual steps for setting up a Laravel 4 pacakge.

- * Add `tippingcanoe/imager` to your `composer.json` file.
+ * Add `atrauzzi/imager` to your `composer.json` file.
  * Run `composer update` at the root of your project.
  * Edit your `app/config/app.php` file and add:
-   * `'TippingCanoe\Imager\ServiceProvider',` into the `providers` array
+   * `'Atrauzzi\Imager\ServiceProvider',` into the `providers` array
-   * `'Imager' => 'TippingCanoe\Imager\Facade',` into the `aliases` array
+   * `'Imager' => 'Atrauzzi\Imager\Facade',` into the `aliases` array
- * Run the migration `./artisan migrate --package="tippingcanoe/imager"`
+ * Run the migration `./artisan migrate --package="atrauzzi/imager"`
- * Take a project-level copy of the configuration `./artisan config:publish tippingcanoe/imager`
+ * Take a project-level copy of the configuration `./artisan config:publish atrauzzi/imager`

 ```
-Note: If you are using type-hinted dependency injection in your project, as a convenience Imager also binds the type `TippingCanoe\Imager\Service` in the container.
+Note: If you are using type-hinted dependency injection in your project, as a convenience Imager also binds the type `Atrauzzi\Imager\Service` in the container.
 ```

 ## Configuring

 ### Storage
 If you open the copy of `config.php` that was created by the last step during setup, you will see it is already populated with configuration options for the most typical of setups.
-The `TippingCanoe\Imager\Storage\Filesystem` driver is the most basic which simply stores image files in your site's public directory.
+The `Atrauzi\Imager\Storage\Filesystem` driver is the most basic which simply stores image files in your site's public directory.

 #### Amazon S3 Driver
 Replace the filesystem driver configuration in the 'config.php' file with the Amazon AWS configuration below.